zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 The */Server/Microsoft/Windows* device class uses a python class that is different from the python class used in the */Server/Microsoft/Cluster* device class, and they have different relationships.
-During the addition of the Cluster node, if this node is associated with the Cluster, it will automatically detect and discover the Cluster device.
+During the addition of the Cluster node, if this node is associated with the Cluster, it will automatically detect and discover the Cluster device to */Server/Microsoft/Cluster* device class.

 ### Adding a Cluster Device